hidsh/rp2pic/README.md

 ## Hardware
 ![schematic](img/rp2pic_schematic.png)

-For now I've just built it on a breadboard, but I'm going to make it again on a dedicated PCB when I have time.
+For now I've just built it on a breadboard, but I'm going to make dedicated PCBs when I have time.

 ## Supported Devices